 A former North Carolina Supreme Court law clerk, Dan brings a unique insight to his clients.
 He advises within the firm on the handling of appeals and petitions and is often consulted on the finer points of appellate procedure.
 Dan has represented clients in the Supreme Court of North Carolina and the North Carolina Court of Appeals in matters arising from business disputes, school employment, and state and federal constitutional questions.

-Adjunct Law Professor, Environmental Law, Elon University School of Law (Fall 2017)
+Adjunct Law Professor, Environmental Law, Elon University School of Law (Fall 2017-present)

 Chair, Financial Asset Development Committee (January 2020-present), Member (2017-present), North Carolina Council on Developmental Disabilities

 Sustainability Committee Co-chair, Environment, Energy, & Natural Resources Section, North Carolina Bar Association (2014-2017)